A Million Tiny Missiles All At Once

 A sun-drenched clean teen romance in a vibrant destination setting.

-Sixteen-year-old Scottish Italian Livia feels like an outsider, working in her ailing grandmother’s bar in Rome.
+Sixteen-year-old Scottish Italian Livia feels like an outsider, spending the summer in her grandmother’s bar in Rome.

 Smug local boy Giulio works there too, and quickly becomes Livia’s nemesis.